Clybius/aom-av1-lavish/README.md

 Bug reports can be filed in the Alliance for Open Media for general aomenc bugs [issue tracker](https://bugs.chromium.org/p/aomedia/issues/list).

-As for the ones related to aom-av1-psy change themselves, the issues tab can be used here on Github.
+As for the ones related to aom-av1-lavish changes themselves, the issues tab can be used here on Github.

 ### Advanced Prerequisites

-There are various advanced features that aom-av1-psy can utilize to further boost encoding quality that can be found in the **full_build-alpha-4** branch.
+There are various advanced features that aom-av1-lavish can utilize to further boost encoding quality that can be found in the **full_build-alpha-4** branch.

 These include butteraugli-jxl RD analysis(8-bit only currently), VMAF motion QP analysis(utilizing VMAF motion to enhance rate control in motion considerably, especially in lower luma scenarios), future SSIMULACRA2 RD analysis, and perceptual quality driven RD analysis with a strong VMAF motion QP analysis.